Codes and Frequencies

 Accordingly, the NCHS created a series of recoded insurance variables.
 For these recoded insurance variables, such as HIPRIVATEE, the data are back-edited, taking into account such factors as the proper classification of the verbatim names of insurance plans and responses to questions about why insurance coverage had stopped.
 The NCHS strongly advises analysts to use these recoded insurance variables as a more reliable source of information about the types of insurance coverage than is provided by respondents' original and unedited answers about their insurance type.

 In addition to HIPRIVATEE, IPUMS NHIS contains other recoded insurance variables.

-These are: HIHSE (Covered by Indian Health Service: Recode); HIMILITE (Covered by military health insurance: Recode); HIMILITE (Covered by military health insurance: Recode); HIMCAIDE (Covered by Medicaid: Recode); HIMCAREE (Covered by Medicare: Recode); HISTATEE (Covered by other state-sponsored health plan: Recode); HIOTHGOVE (Covered by other government program: Recode); and HINOTCOVE (No coverage of any type: Recode).
+These are: HIHSE (Covered by Indian Health Service: Recode); HIMILITE (Covered by military health insurance: Recode); HICHIPE (Covered by Children's Health Insurance Program: Recode); HIMCAIDE (Covered by Medicaid: Recode); HIMCAREE (Covered by Medicare: Recode); HISTATEE (Covered by other state-sponsored health plan: Recode); HIOTHGOVE (Covered by other government program: Recode); and HINOTCOVE (No coverage of any type: Recode).

 The basic meaning of this variable and its universe are consistent over time.
 Comparability may, however, be limited by changes in the questions used to gather the information used for back-editing the data, by changes in the back-editing procedures used by the NCHS, and by the 2019 redesign.

 The NHIS questionnaire was substantially redesigned in 2019 to introduce a different data collection structure and new content.
 For more information on changes in terminology, universes, and data collection methods beginning in 2019, please see the user note.

 - 2019: Sample adults age 18+ and sample children age 0-17.